-Drug rucis Active ingredient[s] Alcohol 80% v/v Purpose Antiseptic Use[s] Hand Sanitizer to help reduce bacteria that potentially can cause disease.
-For use when soap and water are no t available. -Warnings For external use only.
+Drug Facts Active ingredient[s] Alcohol 80% v/v Purpose Antiseptic Use[s] Hand Sanitizer to help reduce bacteria that potentially can cause disease.
+For use when soap and wate er are not available.
+Warnings For external use only.
 Flammable.
-Keep away from heat or flame

-When using this product keep out of eyes, ears, and mouth.
-In case of contact with eyes, rinse eyes thoroughly with water.
+Keep away from heat or flame Do not use in children less than 2 months of age on open skin wounds When using this product keep out of eyes, ears, and mouth.
+In case of contact with eyes, rinse eyes th oroughly with water.
 Stop use and ask a doctor if irritation or rash occurs.
 These may be signs of a serious condition.
 Keep out of reach of children.
 If swallowed, get medical help or contact a Poison Control Center right away.